-In 1899 the Coca-Cola Company signed over bottling rights for most of the US to Tennessee lawyers, Benjamin Thomas and Joseph Whitehead.58 They could purchase syrup from the Company at 92¢/gallon in perpetuity.
-In Levy and Young (2004, pp. 778-782) we argue that a constant retail price could be optimal if Coca-Cola acted like a monopoly in a particular stage of processing where the price of its own output (syrup)
+In 1899 the Coca-Cola Company signed over bottling rights for most of the United States to Tennessee lawyers, Benjamin Thomas and Joseph Whitehead.58 They could purchase syrup from the company at 92¢/gallon in perpetuity.
+In Levy and Young (2004: 778-782) we argue that a constant retail price could be optimal if Coca-Cola acted like a monopoly in a particular stage of processing where the price of its own output (syrup) was fixed.
+Here we are suggesting an alternative source of price rigidity.
+However, we believe that the two explanations are related: The contract with bottlers created incentives for the company to develop and strengthen an implicit contract with its consumers.